 Please read this Cardholder Agreement and keep it for future reference.

-The First Tennessee Bank Gift Card (“Gift Card or “Card) is a prepaid Card that can be used to purchase goods and services at any merchant that accepts Visa® debit cards and Pulse.
-This Gift Card is not linked to and does not access any account at First Tennessee the Gift Card holder may have.
+The First Tennessee Bank Gift Card ("Gift Card" or "Card") is a prepaid Card that can be used to purchase goods and services at any merchant that accepts Visa® debit cards.
+The card is issued by First Tennessee Bank National Association, operating as First Tennessee and Capital Bank (“Bank”).
+This Gift Card is not linked to and does not access any other account at the Bank that the Gift Cardholder may have.
 The balance on the Gift Card does not earn interest and is not FDIC insured.

 Authorized Users.
 By signing the back of the Card, using the Card to make purchases or allowing someone else to have use of this Card, you agree to be bound by this Agreement and are responsible for all transactions.
 In the Agreement, the terms “we,” “us,” and “our” mean First Tennessee Bank National Association and “you” or “your” mean anyone who has purchased the Gift Card and anyone who is authorized to use the Gift Card as provided in this Agreement.
 You should keep a record of your Gift Card number in case of loss or theft.